DevExpress-Examples/out-of-maintenance-asp-net-core-dashboard-net-5/readme.md

 <!-- default badges end -->

-# Dashboard for ASP.NET Core - Configuration
+# Dashboard for ASP.NET Core - Configuration for .NET 5

 The example shows how to integrate the Web Dashboard to your ASP.NET Core application that targets [.NET 5](https://dotnet.microsoft.com/en-us/download/dotnet/5.0).